-The site is privately owned and long-term stormwater maintenance will be the responsibility of the owner.
-No storm water infrastructure will transfer to any public agencies.
+The site is currently owned by the City of San Juan Capistrano but is being sold to the Developer.
+Once the site is sold, it will be privately owned, and long-term stormwater maintenance will be the responsibility of the new owner.
+All DM's within the project will be privately owned.
+No infrastructure will transfer to any public agencies.